microprediction/timemachines/FAQ.md

         for yi,ai in zip(y,a[k:]):
             xi, xi_std, s = f(y=yi,s=s,k=k,a=ai)

+and swap out *f* when it doesn't perform for you.

 Notice what isn't here:
  - Pandas dataframes
  - A long list of methods and properties